lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 In the 1930s, as a graduate student at Berkeley, she completed her first distant reading project: an analysis of the adjectives favored by Romantic poets.
 In the 1940s, with the aid of a Guggenheim, she expanded this work into a large-scale study of the phrasal forms of the poetry of the 1640s, 1740s, and 1840s.
 In all of this distant reading work, Miles created her tabulations by hand, with pen and graph paper.
 She also directed possibly the first literary concordance to use machine methods.
 In the early 1950s, Miles became project director of an abandoned index-card-based Concordance to the Poetical Works of John Dryden.
 Partnering with the Electrical Engineering department at Berkeley, and contracting with their computer lab and its IBM tabulation machine, Miles used machine methods to complete the concordance.
 It was published in 1957, six years after she and several woman graduate students and woman punch-card operators began the work.
 It was thus begun around the time that Busa circulated early proof-of-concept drafts of his concordance to the complete works of St. Thomas Aquinas, and published 17 years before the first volumes of the 56-volume Index Thomasticus began to appear.
 (Buurma and Heffernan)

 Buurma and Heffernan bring Miles’ history to our attention not simply because Miles predates  Roberto Busa, whose *Index Thomisticus* is often credited as the first large-scale computational literary study.[^cf10] Rather, they emphasize, Miles’ origin story for computational literary study “can stand as an example of how we might write a history of literary scholarship that does not center originality and individual accomplishment” (n. pag.).
 Unlike Busa, Miles not only gave authorship to the (female) graduate students who carried out much of the labour of creating the concordances, she also thanked and credited the (female) punch card operators who encoded the resulting data.[^cf11] Moreover, when talking of Penny Gee, one of the female staff members of the computer lab, Miles praises her as “‘very smart and good’ and---most importantly---a true collaborator, as opposed to those ‘IBM people from San Jose’ ...
 ‘I’ve never been able to connect with them,’ Miles explains, ‘though I did with Penny Gee.
 She really taught me’” (n. pag.).
 Of the positive qualities highlighted here, only one, “smart,” is traditionally valorized among literary critics: to be “good,” a “collaborator,” who can “connect” and “teach” --- these qualities are often seen as irrelevant to the singular authority of the figure of the critic, but they are core to a reparative practice.
 Miles’ work, too, struggled to find appreciation “among literary critics who viewed her datasets as merely preparatory to the true work of evaluation” (n. pag.).

-## 2.2.  critical algorithm studies ##

 What’s crucial, to use computational reading reparatively, is to use it *reflectively*.
 The desirable kinds of computation which I describe above will not happen inevitably.
 Here I draw upon the rich body of work emerging in critical algorithm studies, which examines (and attempts to reform) the human elements of computational algorithms.
 Any methodology is, to a certain extent, an “algorithm,” in the loose definition of ‘a series of pre-defined steps to be carried out’.
 But computational algorithms differ from “algorithms” implemented by humans.
 Computational algorithms have two key vulnerabilities: first, their operations are less easily scrutinized; second, their results are more easily trusted.
 The second vulnerability --- the cultural aura of empirical trustworthiness which accrues to anything ‘computational’ --- is another flavour of the same vulnerability that Drucker describes with ‘data’ generally.
 Because the human agents who designed and trained any given algorithm appear to be absent from its operation, the algorithm appears able to discover truth directly.
 This is how Daily Wire reporter Ryan Saavedra was able to tweet with disdain that “Rep. Alexandria Ocasio-Cortez (D-NY) claims that algorithms, which are driven by math, are racist” (@RealSaavedra): anything “driven by math,” he assumes, must be incapable of human fallibilities like racism.
 But as Safiya Noble shows extensively in *Algorithms of Oppression*, algorithms by default reproduce, and can easily exaggerate, the assumptions and biases of the culture in which they are made (CITE).
 In other words, in a racist world, algorithms *are* racist --- and sexist, and duplicative of all other systemic inequities.

-## 2.3.  reparative DH ##

 Critical algorithm studies is therefore a crucial background for my work --- but “critical” is literally in the name of of the field, and I still seek to be post-critical and reparative.
 As I encounter the limitations of the various information and tools through which I attempt to understand the 1790s, my goal is to do something other than facilely observe that they are limited.
 Instead, I want to identify the best ways to continue building on their foundations.
 In a digital humanities context, a focus on building connections can be mundanely practical: typing indexes from print works into spreadsheets, correcting errors within datasets, writing programs to process metadata: all of these maintain the functional usability of existing resources in new contexts.
 When this kind of extended, detail-oriented labour is combined with serious reflection on the histories and possible futures of these resources, I contend, they bring us to new knowledge.
 In this, maintaining and using digital resources is also a way to repair them --- and to produce reparative readings of their contents.

+## 1.3.  methods ##

 This dissertation undertakes computational distant reading.
 At every possible point, however, the underlying methodology will be made visible, and its assumptions scrutinized.
 The bibliographic histories of my multiple corpora are explicit objects of inquiry.
 Much of the code underlying this project I have written myself.
 Some has been written at my request.
 In every case where the code is available to me, the program itself appears in Appendix A (“Codebase”), accompanied by a plain-language explanation of how it operates.
 Where I have used closed-source software, Appendix A contains an explanation of my best guess at its underlying process.
 My exact use of these tools --- sufficient for another to replicate my work --- is provided in Appendix B (“Methodology”).
 These details are explicated in full in the appendices in order not to over-burden the body of the dissertation, but they are by no means *confined* to the appendices.
 Computation is not a “black box” to be consulted for simple answers, but is inextricable from my reasoning and argument.